ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

 ## Where the magic happens: deploying your application on the Kubernetes cluster

 All Kubernetes configurations are written in YAML.
-This is because Kubernetes configuration files are meant to be easily readable by the human eye, and the Kubernetes team decided to use YAML instead of JSON.
+The reason for this is that Kubernetes configuration files are meant to be easily readable by the human eye and the Kubernetes team decided to use YAML instead of JSON.

 ### Deployment

-Now that the Docker image is created, it can now be deployed on the Kubernetes cluster.
+Now that the Docker image is created we can now deploy it on the Kubernetes cluster.
-First a Deployment configuration file needs to be written, which will have the configuration on how the application should run.
+First we need to create a deployment configuration file.
+This file contains the configuration on how the application should run.

 ```yaml
 apiVersion: apps/v1